Non-contact cathodic protection (CP) with FiGS®

 Limitations of standard contact CP

-Periodic inspections using stab measurements is the current practice for CP inspection.
+Periodic inspections using stab measurements are the current practice for CP inspection.
 As opposed to a FiGS® survey, where one measure both the strength and direction of the electric fields, which tells you how hard the anodes are working, stab measurements comprises local measurements of the electrochemical potential only.

 Accurate readings can only be obtained through direct contact with the anode or on bare metal, if available.
 The output will generally only provide information about the current status of a CP system.
 A large number of readings combined with CP modelling is typically required to be able estimate the future CP status of subsea assets.